uoy-cs-eng2/mdbook-practicals/src/practicals/modelling-and-metamodelling/conference-dsl.md

 # Conference DSL

-Design the metamodel of a DSL for modelling conferences using Emfatic
+Design the metamodel of a DSL for modelling conferences using Emfatic.
+Below are key concepts and relationships your language must support.

-- A conference runs over several days
+- A conference runs over [several days](editor-generation.md)
 - On every day, there are several talks organised in (potentially parallel) tracks
 - There are breaks between tracks (e.g., for lunch/coffee)
 - Each track/break takes place in one room